About Us

 Focus on Clinical Reasoning: vDOC prioritizes developing clinical reasoning skills, and verbalization skills with a patient, which don't necessarily benefit from VR integration.

 vDOC is designed primarily for medical students and residents.
-However, it can be valuable for a range of learners, from early medical students to practicing physicians looking to refine their skills.
+However, it can be valuable for a range of learners, from early medical

 No, all patient data in vDOC simulations is fictitious and created for educational purposes only.
 However, our cases are designed to closely mimic real-world scenarios.

 Each patient has a highly detailed and robust data set that is coupled with the vDOC Framework, so the patient changes based on the medical students' treatment.
-You will find in vDOC that emotions, physical characteristics, body movement, the way they talk, their facial expressions all change dynamically based on treatment decisions, or even the lack of treatment.

 We take data security seriously.
 All data is stored on secure servers, and we implement robust security measures to protect your personal information and usage data.
 For more details, please refer to our Privacy Policy.

-No, with your purchased license key, you have unlimited access to all available cases.
+No. With your purchased license key, you have unlimited access to all available cases.
 We encourage frequent practice to maximize your learning.

-• Windows 11 recommended
+• Windows 11

-• Modern CPU (12th Gen Intel / Ryzen 5000 or newer recommended)
+• Intel 12th Gen, Ryzen 5000 series, or newer

 vDOC offers a wide range of medical simulations covering various specialties and scenarios commonly encountered in the United States healthcare system.
 Our cases are designed to challenge and improve clinical reasoning, diagnosis, patient interactions, and treatment planning skills.
 Patients in vDOC react to the medical students care in real time. vDOC brings together all hospitals systems needed to perform care just like in real life, Conversational AI allows the students to practice verbalizing care and treatments, and lastly the real-time feedback as the case progresses is already proving to drastically improve information retention.

 While vDOC is a powerful learning tool, it is not currently accredited for official continuing medical education (CME)credits.
 Always check with your institution or licensing board for approved CME sources.
-This is on the Development roadmap.

 Our support team is available to help with any technical issues.
 You can reach out to them at support@vdocai.com.
 Joining our Discord is the fastest way to get support.